chipsalliance/chisel/docs/src/appendix/upgrading-from-chisel-3-4.md

 Chisel 3.5 was a major step forward.
 It added support for Scala 2.13 as well as dropped many long deprecated APIs.
 Some users may run into issues while upgrading so this page serves as a central location to describe solutions to common issues.

+### General Strategy for Upgrade

+Users are encouraged to first upgrade to the latest version of Chisel 3.4 (3.4.4 at the time of writing) and resolve all deprecation warnings.
+Doing so should enable a smoother transition to Chisel 3.5.

 ### Common Issues

 #### Value io is not a member of chisel3.Module